cysouw/diathesis/text/c07_participle.md

 **Notes**

-Eisenberg [-@eisenberg2006: 201] also mentions *entsetzt* 'appalled' as an idiomatic participle, but the Verb *entsetzen* 'to appall' seems to be perfectly possible as a finite verb [@Next a].
-The intended meaning from Eisenberg is then simply the anticausative 'Zustandspassiv' [@Next b].
+Eisenberg [-@eisenberg2006: 201] also mentions *entsetzt* 'appalled' as an idiomatic participle, but the Verb *entsetzen* 'to appall' seems to be perfectly possible as a finite verb [@next a].
+The intended meaning from Eisenberg is then simply the anticausative 'Zustandspassiv' [@next b].

 :::ex
 a.
 Der Anblick entsetzt ihn.
 Der Anblick hat ihn entsetzt.
 b.
 Er ist entsetzt.
 :::

-Likewise, DWDS mentions *verfroren* as an idiomatic participle, but the verb *verfrieren* 'to freeze' is attested, though rare [@Next].
+Likewise, DWDS mentions *verfroren* as an idiomatic participle, but the verb *verfrieren* 'to freeze' is attested, though rare [@next].

 :::ex
 a.
 Bei Wind verfrieren die Wangen in kürzester Zeit.
 (DWDS: Die Zeit, 10.01.1997, Nr.
 03)